Loading

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: Image transmission through low-speed communication systems has been a challenge to overcome in the last few years.
-Actual IoT technologies are supported by LPWAN, where power consumption is a primary issue to consider.
-The image transmission study presented in this paper is based on Chirp Spread Spectrum (CSS) modulation scheme used by LoRa.
+Actual IoT technologies are supported by LPWAN, where power consumption is a primary consideration.
+The image transmission study presented in this paper is based on the Chirp Spread Spectrum (CSS) modulation scheme used by LoRa.
 A simulation model for image transmission is presented, where the communication channel is based on additive white Gaussian noise (AWGN), with a configurable signal-to-noise ratio (SNR).
-This model allows the modification of several LoRa CSS parameters such as: spreading factor (SF) bandwidth (BW) and code rate (CR).
-The adopted metrics for the evaluation of the proposed methodology are symbol error rate (SER), bit error rate (BER) and peak signal-to-noise ratio (PSNR).
-The first two figures of merit allow the study of the transmission quality and with the last one is possible to infer the received image quality.
-For a SF=8 and SNR=-10 dB the obtained values of SER and BER are 0.001 1e-4, respectively.
-These values will lead to a PSNR = 21 dB.
+This model enables the modification of several LoRa CSS parameters, including spreading factor (SF), bandwidth (BW), and code rate (CR).
+The adopted metrics for evaluating the proposed methodology are symbol error rate (SER), bit error rate (BER), and peak signal-to-noise ratio (PSNR).
+The first two figures of merit enable the study of transmission quality, and the last one allows for the inference of the received image quality.
+For SF=8 and SNR=-10 dB, the obtained values of SER and BER are 0.001 and 1 × 10^ (-4), respectively.
+These values will result in a PSNR of 21 dB.

 Keywords: CSS, LoRaWAN, Image transmission, SER, SNR and PSNR